 - ⅓ cup chopped pecans toasted

 - 1 8 oz can crushed pineapple undrained

 - 2 large carrots peeled, grated and chopped fine

 - 1 cup fat free vanilla Greek yogurt

-Cover with a lid, and refrigerate at least overnight, and up to 1 week.
+- Cover with a lid, and refrigerate at least overnight and for up to 5 days.

 - Whisk together cream cheese and yogurt in a separate bowl.
 Cover and refrigerate.